4 steps to a successful talent management strategy

 - Is it memorable, unique and evocative?

-- Does your company culture match the high standards of the top talent you desire?
+- Does your company culture match the high standards of the high potential, top talent you desire?

 - What are your existing employees saying about your company?
 Are they acting as strong ambassadors?
 Websites like Glassdoor are important for this.

 An employer brand is not created; it can only be revealed - Bryan Chaney, Employment Branding Expert at Indeed.com

 Share the story of your company culture; being transparent builds trust and ensures your employer branding is authentic.
 Share real employee stories to provide insight into the core values of your organisation.
 Utilise your careers page, social media and blogs to broadcast the message - take pride in your staff's viewpoint and the human capital perspective.

 Step 2: Developing the talent

 Talent management is a step-by-step process.
 When approaching talent development, you must avoid taking a passive approach and assuming your workforce will be content where they are or that they will come to you when they’re ready to develop.